siberianfox/tinygwiki/Wiki-Work.md

   - [Tinyg-Communications-Programming](Tinyg-Communications-Programming) Useful background, but flow control is all wrong

 ###Updating Firmware and Problems with Flashing
 These pages should be reviewed so they hold together under one "Updating Firmware" or "Flashing TinyG" page.
-These might be just fine the way they are, I'm not sure.
+These pages mostly hang together, bit not all are linked from the parent page.
+My suggestion would be to put a bulleted list of all pages at the top of the parent page.
+Here are the related pages that I found:

 - [TinyG-Updating-Firmware](TinyG-Updating-Firmware) Parent page.
 Linked from sidebar
 - [TinyG-TG-Updater-App](TinyG-TG-Updater-App) Child page
 - [SpDir-Continues-To-Flash-Error](SpDir-Continues-To-Flash-Error) related page